-If you have this, then this probably isn’t the right place to find out—also called katastichophobia, pinaciphobia is the fear of lists.
+If you have this, then this probably isn’t the right place to find out—pinaciphobia (also known as katastichophobia) is the fear of lists.
 Other P phobias include pteronophobia (feathers), phasmophobia (ghosts), pyrophobia (fire), pediculophobia (lice and mites), and photophobia, which is used to refer to the dislike some creatures, like cockroaches, have for light.
 Panophobia or pantophobia, incidentally, is the fear of everything; phobophobia is the fear of fear itself.

 According to one local English dialect dictionary, if a young man who’s just started a new relationship happens to bump into one of his friends while he’s out with his new girlfriend, the friend can ask for pitcherings—a small sum of money, intended to be spent on drink for himself to toast the couple’s new relationship.

 As well as meaning “to turn head over heels” or “to somersault,” to pitchpole is to sell something for twice its cost.